masthead-data/terraform-google-masthead-agent/MIGRATION.md

 }
 ```

-**Important**: Even in integrated mode, resources will be recreated because the internal module structure changed.
+**Important**: Even in project mode, resources will be recreated because the internal module structure changed.
 The configuration syntax is backward compatible, but Terraform will see different resource addresses.

-### Path 2: Upgrade to Enterprise Mode (Folder-Level)
+### Path 2: Upgrade to Organization Mode (Folder-Level)

 If you want to move to folder-level monitoring: